tjcruz-dei/sidekick_netem/README.md

 * Can operate in foreground or in daemonized/background mode
 * Trigger precision around 0.02s, on average (for overall system load <20%)

+## Important remarks

+The tools is provided 'as-is', with no guarantees of any sort.
+Tested with a kali linux 2021.1 distro (kernel Debian 5.10.13-1kali1".